 Reachability scopes distribute objects according to how/whether they are reachable from GC roots.

-This information is helpful when analysing the profiled application's memory consumption and searching for memory leaks.
+This information is helpful when analyzing the profiled application's memory consumption and searching for memory leaks.
 Also it helps examining excessive garbage allocation, especially if the snapshot doesn't contain recorded object allocation information.

 Object.finalize()will be placed to the finalizer queue before actual deletion.